xhad/blockchain-developer-bootcamp-final-project/README.md

 ## Consensys Academy

-# Wood DB
+# LogDB
-"WoodDB is the MongoDB killer of the Web3 world." - Jason
+"Log DB is the MongoDB killer of the Web3 world." - Jason

 <img src="log.svg">

 ## Data Store

-WoodDB is a simple data storage protocol that stores offcahin metadata with event logs more cheaply than onchain storage.
+LogDb is a simple data storage protocol that stores offcahin metadata with event logs more cheaply than onchain storage.

 Just emit an event to store metadata associated with a given contract address.
 See the test for an example.